farhantahir/jQuery-Simple-Autocomplete/readme.md

-jQuwery based simplest autocomplete functionality based on ajax source for data.
+jQuery based simplest autocomplete functionality based on ajax source for data.
 =
 Please follow the following steps to use this plugin.
 ----------